 Krisy resides in Tucson, AZ with her husband and son.
 As an educator and counselor, Krisy has witnessed many young girls struggle with social pressures.
 She is a significant influence in her niece’s lives and continues to help provide the guidance that only an aunt from a distance can do so lovingly.
 Krisy’s favorite motto is “To the world you may be one person, but to one person, you may be the world.”
 Krisy has studied the effects of bullying, grief, divorce, stress and time management.
 She understands those issues are compounded by children’s exposure to media and technology.
 Her goal is to provide a positive outlet on social media to offset the negative images and messages being filtered across the internet.
 She also creates our educational materials and uses her educator background to ensure the materials are age appropriate and effective teaching techniques.
 In her spare time, she loves to spend quality time with her family and two dogs, cooking, enjoying the outdoors, going to movies, and photographing the beautiful landscapes and sunsets of the Sonoran Desert.
 Krisy is an animal lover and has volunteered at her local animal league shelter.
 She admires the work of Jane Goodall, primatologist and UN Messenger of Peace.
 Krisy’s favorite quote is “Every individual matters.
 Every individual has a role to play.
 Every individual makes a difference.” ~Jane Goodall

 Jason is the youngest of four and the only son in his family.
-Having grown up with three older sisters has given Jason a unique perspective and understanding of the pressures of women today.
-He lives in Chicago, IL with his dog, Charlie.
-Jason has always been creative since he was a child.
+Having grown up with three older sisters has given him a unique perspective of the pressures women face.
+He currently lives and works in Chicago, IL.
+Jason has always been creative since he was little.
 He studied graphic & web design at the University of Iowa and graduated with honors.
-Jason works as a user interface designer and is the creative inspiration behind all of the designs at Clever Belle.
+Jason works as a UI Design Manager at a software company and is the creative inspiration behind all of the designs at Clever Belle.
 He hand draws the designs and then digitally enhances them.
 This technique is labor intensive, but it’s what distinguishes our shirts from others and gives each shirt a unique handmade quality.
-In his spare time he plays guitar, reads and enjoys a good film.
-Jason draws inspiration from everyday things, whether it’s while riding the train to work or passing by a store front while walking his dog.
+In his spare time he enjoys playing guitar, riding his motorcycle, going camping, reading and watching movies.
+Jason draws inspiration from everyday things, whether it’s while riding the train to work or passing by a store front while walking his dog Charlie.
 Jason’s favorite quote in life is “Get rid of the things that burden your life, and do the things you have a passion for.” ~ LeRoy Tank (aka Dad)

 If you haven’t guessed it, Cindy, Jenny, Krisy & Jason are siblings!
 We grew up in Iowa and all attended college at one of the three state institutes; Iowa State University, University of Iowa and the University of Northern Iowa.
 Together we hold degrees in Journalism, Fashion Merchandising, Psychology, Political Science, Law, Education, and Fine Arts & Graphic Design.
 Our combined educational and practical career experience makes this business a perfect fit for us!
 Along with our technical experience, we believe our passion to help change the world, one girl at a time, is what inspires us to succeed.